Saikat-Pradhan/Deloitte-Data-Analytics-Job-Simulation--Forage/README.md

 - Hands‑on experience with Tableau dashboards and calculated fields.
 - Practical application of Excel classification logic for fairness analysis.
-- Strengthened skills in data visualization, reporting, and stakeholder communication.

-Dashboard – Combine both charts into a dashboard.
-Set the first chart (Factory) as a filter for the second (Device Type).

-Submission – Select the factory with the most downtime, take a screenshot of the dashboard, and upload.
+- Strengthened skills in data visualization, reporting, and stakeholder communication. ission – Select the factory with the most downtime, take a screenshot of the dashboard, and upload.